-This PRELIMINARY OFFICIAL STATEMENT which includes the Summary Statement hereof and appendices hereto, is furnished in connection with the offering by Sevier County, Tennessee (the "County") of \$4,535,000\ General Obligation Refunding Bonds, Series 2018A (the "Bonds").
+This PRELIMINARY OFFICIAL STATEMENT which includes the Summary Statement hereof and appendices hereto is furnished in connection with the offering by the Sevier County, Tennessee (the "County" or "Issuer") of its \$9,900,000 General Obligation Bonds, Series 2018B (the "Bonds").

-The Bonds are authorized to be issued pursuant to the provisions of Sections 9-21-101 et. seq., Tennessee Code Annotated, and other applicable provisions of law and pursuant to a resolution duly adopted by the Board of Commissioners of the County on May 21, 2018 (the "Resolutions").
+The Bonds are authorized to be issued pursuant to the provisions of Title 9, Chapter 21, Tennessee Code Annotated, as amended, and other applicable provisions of the law and pursuant to resolutions (the "Resolution") adopted by the County Commission of the County (the "Board") on June 27, 2016 & May 21, 2018.